We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Going for a walk after a meal or when feeling bloated may help some people relieve trapped gas and bloating, especially if it is related to constipation.

 Walking may also help flex muscles in the gastrointestinal tract, while all exercise increases blood flow and circulation.
 Both of these things could help release gas.

 Bloating can also be a symptom of altered gut bacteria or dysbiosis.
-Research has shown that fermented milk products and probiotic supplements can reduce digestive symptoms, such as bloating and flatulence, in some cases.

 If a person has bloating regularly, they may want to consider making some dietary changes.